Retirement Income

 To be the fund of choice for current and former WA public sector employees

-1. Investments
+Investments

 Investment returns

-Over this time, Cash, Conservative and Balanced plans have performed close to median, while the Growth plan has performed slightly below median.
-A key point to note is that administration fees are deducted from our performance detailed below, but this is not the case for all comparative funds in the universe, whereby administration fees are charged separately.
+Over the five years to 30 June 2025, all RI Allocated Pension plans have performed close to median.
+A key point to note is that administration fees are deducted from our performance detailed above, but this is not the case for all comparative funds in the universe, whereby administration fees are charged separately.
 Therefore, it is not an entirely like-for-like comparison.
-A more conservative asset allocation in the Growth plan was also a reason for under-performance.

-We are continuously looking for ways to improve our performance against our objectives.
 Some of the key processes we have put in place to monitor and strengthen our performance include:

 • Reviewing Strategic Asset Allocations to make sure they remain appropriate